Required Tools and Supplies:

 - Remove the push rivet underneath that secures the right fender to the footrest.

 - If the snowmobile is equipped with a battery, remove the battery and bracket.
-The full procedure can be found in the 650 INDY VR1 Battery Removal and Installation article.
+The full procedure can be found in 650 INDY VR1 Battery Removal and Installation.

 - Using a T40 TORX® socket, remove the two fasteners securing the lower fender to the chaincase.